ifellows/salt/salt_website/src/content/docs/management/surveys.md

 ---
 title: Surveys
-description: Creating and managing survey definitions — the list view, activation, versioning, and import/export.
+description: Creating and managing survey definitions, the list view, activation, versioning, and import/export.
 ---

 Surveys are the central configuration unit in SALT.
 A survey definition includes all questions, options, skip logic, eligibility criteria, system messages, rapid tests, and language settings.